 Cllr.
 McBrearty then asked Donegal Mayor, independent Cllr.
 Ian McGarvey, if Cllr.
 McBrearty himself could read the email.
 The mayor first said that he had no problem with the request but some moments later said he had been informed that he did not have the authority to allow the email to be read without council consent.

 When Cllr.
-McBrearty began reading the email, the mayor adjourned the meeting until 12.30pm.
+McBrearty began reading the email aloud without consent, the mayor adjourned the meeting.
 As Cllr.
 McBrearty continued to read the email aloud, the mayor, Fianna Fáil councillors and most senior council staff present left the chamber.
 After further heated discussion after reconvening, the mayor adjourned the meeting until 2pm.
 The meeting had been scheduled to start at 11am.